ERSA-14/ERSA-14/README.md

 ## About Me

-I'm a software developer who enjoys exploring new technologies and contributing to projects.
+I'm a software developer who enjoys exploring new technologies.
 I believe in writing clean, efficient code and continuously learning to improve my skills.

 ## Technologies & Dev Tools